alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 <img src="https://github.com/alezirczy/Images/blob/main/%231%20-%20Soccer%20Leagues%20-%2010.png">

 ***
+### 11

-**11. Use a trigger as a function that dynamically updates a results table, reflecting the final performance of the teams in each season, considering that the names of the countries correspond to their respective leagues.**
+**Use a trigger as a function that dynamically updates a results table, reflecting the final performance of the teams in each season, considering that the names of the countries correspond to their respective leagues.**
 ````sql

 CREATE OR REPLACE FUNCTION country_team_rank_by_season(country_name VARCHAR) RETURNS TABLE (